Sec. 1 Policy Statement.

 Sec.
 3 Transaction Screen – General.

-In cases where the risk of environmental contamination or impact of previous property operations is determined to be minimal (i.e., properties where there is no historical commercial or industrial uses within at least a ½ mile radius; and dumping and tanks are not a concern), the U. T. System Office of Real Estate and Responsible Institutional officers, in conjunction with the U. T. System Office of Risk Management, may determine that a transaction screen meets the requirements of commercially reasonable due diligence.
+In cases where the risk of environmental contamination or impact of previous property operations is determined to be minimal (e.g., properties where there is no historical commercial or industrial uses within at least a ½ mile radius; the institution has operated on the property, owns adjoining properties, or has extensive historical knowledge to limit risk of purchasing the property; and dumping and tanks are not a concern), the U. T. System Office of Real Estate and Responsible Institutional officers, in conjunction with the U. T. System Office of Risk Management, may determine that a transaction screen meets the requirements of commercially reasonable due diligence.
 The transaction screen should be conducted using the then-current ASTM transaction screen process E1528 standard, or successor standard, in effect when the transaction closes.
 The transaction screen can be conducted by personnel in the U.T.
 System Office of Risk Management, a qualified University employee or a qualified outside professional retained by the institution.

 All transaction screens will comply with the appropriate standards established by ASTM, unless otherwise specifically provided for in this policy.
 The benefited institution and the U. T. System Executive Director of Real Estate, after consulting with the U. T. System Office of Risk Management, will determine the scope of further assessment using a risk-based approach and considering the property's character, location and history, and findings of the transaction screen.
 If hazardous materials from onsite or off-site sources or ecologically sensitive areas (including wetlands and habitat) are suspected, a Phase I Environmental Site Assessment and additional site investigation may be required to identify risk and evaluate the property to ultimately obtain CERCLA liability protection.